 It has been shown that women who frequently eat Mediterranean-style foods before pregnancy have significantly reduced risk for pregnancy complications, such as pre-eclampsia.

 Following a Mediterranean approach to eating is fantastic during pregnancy.
-Filled with different sources of protein, good fats, wholegrains and nutrients and fibre from fresh fruit and beg, not only are there delicious recipes to help with cravings and low energy, but the diet has proven to support health and longevity.
-We have written lots on fantastic foods from the Mediterranean food pyramid to add to your daily and weekly meal plan,
+Filled with different sources of protein, good fats, wholegrains and nutrients and fibre from fresh fruit and veg, not only are there delicious recipes to help with cravings and low energy, but the diet has proven to support health and longevity.
+We have written lots more on fantastic foods from the Mediterranean food pyramid to add to your daily and weekly meal plan.

 eating in morning sickness